yuakagi/Watcher/docs/source/index.rst

       - This will be the API server that the digital-twin EHR system will communicate with.
       - Launch the server following the :doc:`tutorial <tutorial>`.

-   Step 5: Launch the digital-twin EHR system (Use project_twin)
+   Step 5: Launch the digital-twin EHR system (Use TwinEHR)
-      - project_twin is a Django based web application that provides a user interface for the simulation API.
+      - TwinEHR is a Django based web application that provides a user interface for the simulation API.
       - Clone the repository and set proper environment variables to connect to the simulation API server.
       - Then, run the Django server and access the web application.